 |Additional Information (Assessment)

 In addition to feedback on the assessed coursework, students will receive formative feedback (i.e. for work that does not officially count towards your final mark) on class exercises.
-During oral classes, students will have the opportunity to practice for the oral exam with past papers and receive verbal feedback.
+During oral classes, students will receive feedback on their oral presentation and will focus on their spoken language performance (content, accuracy, pronunciation and accent).

 On completion of this course, the student will be able to:

-- Produce clear, well-structured, detailed text on complex subjects, showing controlled use of organizational patterns, connectors and cohesive devices
+- Produce spontaneous, clear, well-structured, detailed texts on complex subjects, showing controlled use of organizational patterns, connectors and cohesive devices.

 - Demonstrate the linguistic competence to meet with the demands of living and either studying or working in a Spanish-speaking environment.

 Nuevo Avance Superior B2.
 Cuaderno de ejercicios

 Spanish Grammar in Context